-I provide these professional services for the businesses, homes and the individual:
+I provide these professional services for the businesses, work-from-home professionals and individuals:

 - Issues pertaining to hardware (board replacements and

 networking.
 I'll take a look at pretty much any electronic

 appliance!
 TVs, computer monitors, consoles, MacBooks, etc

 (except for smart phone hardware repairs at this point in

 - Bring me your dead MacBooks and iMacs!
 Replacing a MacBook logic board is very expensive, typically at least $700 to over $1000 which encourages the customer to spend more money to buy a new MacBook.
 Instead, bring it to me and I may be able to repair the logic board at the electronic component level.
 What's the cost?
 Ranges from $350 to $550 depending on how much work is required.